 If you’re looking for something a bit more budget-friendly but still convenient, look at accommodation in La Spezia.
 This is the closest town to Cinque Terre lying just south, and only 7 minutes by train, from Riomaggiore.

 Trains run frequently throughout the day between La Spezia and Levanto (the town just north of Cinque Terre) and stop at all five Cinque Terre villages.
-The train station is in the centre of La Spezia and there’s plenty of shops and restaurants here too.
+The train station is in the centre of La Spezia and there are plenty of shops and restaurants here too.
 It’s, therefore, an ideal base for your time in Cinque Terre.
 For other options have a look on TripAdvisor or booking.com.